arafatDU/minichess/README.md

 ### 2. Piece Activity & Mobility
 - **Definition:** The number of legal moves available to each side.
-- **Implementation:** The AI counts all possible moves for its pieces and subtracts the opponent’s mobility.
+- **Implementation:** The AI counts all possible moves for its pieces and subtracts the opponent's mobility.
 - **Purpose:** Favors positions where the AI has more options and flexibility.

 ### 3. Pawn Structure